alfredherr/dryselmagic.demo/README.md

-# dryselmagic.demo
+# DrySelMagic Demo
-Demonstration of "DrySelMagic" framework
+Demonstration of "DrySelMagic".
+It may serve as a reference on how to use "DrySelMagic" framework too.